JairoMartinezA/cuda_case_converter/readme/readme.txt

-Plugin "Case Converter" for CudaText.
+Plugin for CudaText.
-It allows to change case of current word or selected carets between these:
+It allows to change case of current word, or words at several carets, between variants:

 the_snake_case
 THE_UPPER_CASE
 theCamelCase
 ThePascalCase

-Author: Alexey T.
+Author: Alexey Torgashin
+License: MIT